-How to Put a Big Red Ribbon on a Used Car
+How to Tie a Christmas Bow on a Car

 If somebody receives a car as a gift but there's no bow on it, did they really get the car?

-Here’s the simple truth, you tie a car ribbon the same way you tie a vacuum cleaner ribbon — if you ever make the mistake of giving somebody a vacuum.
-You buy a bow and slap it on the windshield.
-There are plenty of car bows available in stores and online (a weird number actually) and they range in price from $9 for a basic 18-inch bow from Michaels, which is totally inadequate for the job at hand, up to $80 for a massive red-velvet-and-gold-trimmed number.
-It’s actually quite impressive.
+Here’s the simple truth: you put a ribbon on a car the same way you put a ribbon on, say, a oddly shape kid’s toy: You buy a bow that has adhesive on the back and slap it on the windshield or on the roof.
+There are plenty of car bows available in stores and online (a weird number actually) and they range in price from $9 for a basic 18-inch bow from Michaels to $80 for a massive red-velvet-and-gold-trimmed bow.
 There are also plenty in the $30 range which ⏤ considering you just dropped thousands on the car itself ⏤ doesn’t seem like a stretch.

 That said, if you’re the kind of gifter who appreciates saving money and/or crafting, there’s no shortage of how-to videos online that will walk you through making your own bow.
 In the interest of saving you time, we did a hard-target search and found TruCar’s simple paper bow to be pretty much the easiest of the DIY group.
 All you need is a few sheets of red poster board and some scissors and glue.
 You can follow along below.

 So, there you have it.
 Whatever you do, just go big with it.
 Also, congrats again on being able to buy somebody a car as a gift in the first place.
 That’s a pretty significant life accomplishment.
 We’re not jealous at all.